 Fitness: Statement of Attainment towards Certificate III in Fitness SIS30315

-This qualification is a nationally recognised entry level qualification for employment in the fitness industry.
+This qualification is a nationally recognised entry-level qualification for employment in the fitness industry.
 It reflects the role of instructors who perform a range of activities and functions within the fitness industry.
 Due to the elective specialisation chosen, this qualification provides a pathway to work as an instructor providing exercise instruction for gym programs.

 Students will undertake 30 hours of work placement to work independently with some level of autonomy in a controlled environment such as fitness, leisure, aquatic and community centres where risks are managed through pre-existing risk assessment and hazard control processes.

-Individuals who specialise in Gym Instruction provide individually tailored client assessments, provide technique correction as needed, and develop and domonstrate programs.
+Individuals who specialise in Gym Instruction provide individually tailored client assessments, provide technique correction as needed, and develop and demonstrate programs.
 They also provide supervision of a facility or service, keep equipment clean, tidy and well maintained, and handle various customer enquiries.

 Furniture Making: Certificate II in Furniture Making Pathways MSF20516

-Students will have the opportunity to gain knowledge and skills to enable them to commence a career and be an effective employee in furniture making.
+Students will have the opportunity to gain knowledge and skills to enable them to commence a career and be effective employees in furniture making.
 The course is for students wanting to acquire skills that will help them apply for an apprenticeship in the kitchen and furniture making industry.
 This course is ideal for those who like working with timber and would enjoy creating something from a drawing.
 Learn about furnishing trends and gain skills to create internal fitments, kitchen cupboards, wall units and general furnishing products.

 During the course, students develop and apply skills and knowledge through the completion of practical projects, and other assignments.